cedest/Accelerex-Eat-In/README.md

 ## How to Install
-- [Download](https://git-scm.com/downloads) and Install Git for your OD version
+- [Download](https://git-scm.com/downloads) and Install Git for your OS version
 - [Download](https://dotnet.microsoft.com/download/dotnet/5.0) and Install .NET 5
 - [Download](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16) and Install Visual Studio Community Edition
 - Clone the project from github